nsomar/mockpy/Readme.md

 # Installation

-Mockpy can be installed as a python wheel using `pip` or as a standalone binary using `homebrew`
+Mockpy can be installed as a python wheel using `pip`, as a standalone binary using `homebrew`, or by downloading the [archived binary](https://github.com/oarrabi/mockpy/releases) from release.

+## Installing using brew (recommended)
+Install using brew tap

+    brew tap oarrabi/tap
+    brew install mockpy

 ## Installing with pip